'Cost Recovery' involves charging the non-government sector for the provision of government goods, services or regulation.

 Review of the Cost Recovery Guidelines

-The Department of Finance and Deregulation (Finance) is currently conducting a whole-of-government review of the Australian Government Cost Recovery Guidelines.
+The Department of Finance (Finance) is currently conducting a whole-of-government review of the Australian Government Cost Recovery Guidelines.
 In conducting this review, Finance has sought feedback from stakeholders in the following ways:

 - A whole-of-government working group has been set up to consult with internal government stakeholders.